dfuse-io/docs/content/guides/core-concepts/search-features.md

 # Search Features/Language

+**dfuse Search** uses a simplified query language to reach unparalleled and predictable performances.

+It is similar to GitHub's query language for issues and pull requests, and similiar also to Kibana's language over ElasticSearch's:

+* it has a default `AND` operator between each query term.
+* it adds a simple, one-level `OR` layer enclosed in parentheses.
+* it supports negation with the `-` prefix, in front of the terms or `OR` groups (within `()` parentheses)
+* it supports _boolean_ values: `true` and `false` have special meaning when not using quotes: `input:true` queries for a boolean value, while `input:"true"` searches for a string value.

+You can enclose parameters using double-quotes after the `:`, or use a single keyword.
+For example: `auth:eoscanadacom` or `auth:"eoscanadacom"`.

 **dfuse Search** on all chains are aware of the chain's particular consensus rules (like longest chain), and allow you to navigate any forks, through the use of [cursors]({{< ref "cursors" >}})

+The field `undo`

 ## Implicit `AND`